-Make a 3D cutout fractal and turn it into a pop-up card.
+Cut out a 3-dimensional fractal and turn it into a pop-up card

 Materials: